Best practices for uusing ODBC

 When doing an incremental data load, note that the same

-UPSERTbehavior that occurs via TQL will apply.
-This means that if you import a row whose primary key matches to an existing row, the existing row will be updated with the new values.
+UPSERTbehavior that occurs in TQL also occurs.
+This means that if you import a row whose primary key matches an existing row, the existing row will be updated with the new values.